When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Don't Judge a Book by Its Cover

-This is a fantastic story to introduce your child to the ins and outs of the justice system while also providing a wholesome story about a young girl with a passion for baking.
+This is a fantastic story to introduce your child to the concept of justice and inequality.
+But it isn’t all heavy; it also provides a wholesome subplot about a young girl with a passion for baking.

 Product Specs